 San Francisco-based composer and curator Emma Logan (b.
 1990) writes music that is emotionally compelling through the use of gesture, experimentation, and storytelling.
 Her piece Three Sisters for three flutes was selected as a finalist in the 2017 ASCAP Foundation Morton Gould Young Composer Awards, and her piece Short Stories for solo guitar received an honorable mention in the 2016 MACRO Composers Competition.
 Emma’s passion for contemporary music drives her to continue collaborating with fellow composers and performers to bring new music to life.

-Upcoming projects include a commissioning collaboration with clarinetist Jeff Anderle and the San Francisco Conservatory of Music Clarinet Ensemble in the 2021/22 season.
+Upcoming projects include a commissioning collaboration with clarinetist Jeff Anderle and the San Francisco Conservatory of Music Clarinet Ensemble, a premiere of a revision of A Certain Slant of Light by Earplay, and a new album by Emma's band Love Can't Save You, Padmè.
 Past collaborations include commissions and performances by Natalie Raney, Curium Trio, Liaison Ensemble, Robert Simonds, Miolina Duo, SopraDuo, Siroko Duo, Ensemble for These Times, Areon Flutes, and the Guerrilla Composers Guild.